 The mission of the Quincy College Athletic program is to provide our student athletes with the opportunity to enhance their overall educational experience through participation in intercollegiate or intramural athletics.
 It is our belief that student-athletes gain worthwhile experience in teamwork and leadership, while also developing character and integrity.

 The Athletic Department’s goal is that each student athlete will be dedicated to success both in the classroom and on the playing fields.
 Finally, student-athletes will act responsibly in their role as representatives of the Quincy College community.

-Interested in participating in Granite Athletics?
+Interested in Granite Athletics?

 Email Jack Raymer, Director of Athletics at firstname.lastname@example.org